iwhalen/rogomatic-llm/README.md

 ![VHS gif of rogomatic-llm](static/demo.gif)

+> Make your own animations like this with [VHS](https://github.com/charmbracelet/vhs).

 The goal of this repo is to play Rogue with LLMs.

-It uses a modified version of the Rogue Collection that can be found here: [https://github.com/iwhalen/Rogue-Collection](https://github.com/iwhalen/Rogue-Collection)
+It uses a modified version of the Rogue Collection that can be found [here](https://github.com/iwhalen/Rogue-Collection).

 ## Quickstart